-The Company's financial liabilities consist of 77.87% of financing agreements linked to contracts that include exchange rate fluctuations (US dollar) and exposure to foreign currencies.
+The Company's financial liabilities consist of 36.90% of finance agreements linked to contracts that include exchange rate fluctuations (US dollar) and exposure to foreign currencies.
 However, all these loans bear fixed interest rates and are not exposed to interest rate fluctuations.